 Drug use impacts many families in our community, including some of the youngest residents.
-Onondaga County has the third highest rate in New York State for newborn drug-related diagnoses, with 304.3 drug-related diagnoses per 10,000 newborn discharges in 2016.
+Onondaga County has the 9th highest rate in New York State for newborns with neonatal withdrawal syndrome, with 35.2 newborns with neonatal withdrawal syndrome per 1,000 newborn discharges in 2016.
 Source: New York State Department of Health, Statewide Planning and Research Cooperative System, 2016) This is an improvement from 2014, when Onondaga County had the third highest rate in New York.

 Safe Medication Disposal

 Onondaga County’s Sharps Needles and Drug Disposal (SNADD) program offers a solution for the safe disposal of household medications.
 Several medicine and needle drop boxes are located throughout Onondaga County.
 Figure 8 depicts the total pounds of drugs collected through the SNADD program since its inception, in November 2015.

 Figure 8: Total Pounds Collected Through SNADD Program, Onondaga County, 2015-2018

 Naloxone is a lifesaving medication that can be administered to reverse an opioid overdose.

 Figure 9 depicts the number of naloxone administrations reported by Emergency Medical Services in Onondaga County.

 Figure 9: Naloxone Administration by Emergency Medical Services, Onondaga County, 2016 – 2019

 Figure 9 Data Notes: Preliminary data as of August 2019.
 Numbers represent only naloxone administration events reported electronically, actual number of events may be higher.
 Additional data validation steps have been taken to de-duplicate administrations by multiple agencies for the same patient encounter.
 2019 data are through quarter 2 of 2019.